In this article we will try to explain all the important things about the stepper motor driver you need to know.

 - much better performance than the L/R drivers

 The constant current drivers are almost always used since there are many ICs available and offer much better performance.
-You can find integrated circuits which already have integrated FETs, these are usually meant for lower currents (up to a couple of A) since they are small and heat dissipation could be a problem.
-Another type uses external FETs and the maximum current is only limited by the external FETs used.
+You can find integrated circuits which already have integrated FETs, these are usually meant for lower currents (up to a couple of A).
+Since they are small a heat dissipation could be a problem.
+If we use external FETs, the maximum current is limited only with the characteristics of the selected FET and PCB design.

-Stepper motors move in steps which is usually 1.8°,that is 200 steps per revolution.
+Stepper motors move in steps which is usually 1.8°, that is 200 steps per revolution.
 This can be a problem when we need small movements.
-One option would be to use some kind of transmission but there is also another way – microstepping.
-Microstepping means that we can have more than 200 steps per revolution and in turn have smaller movements.
-This option is already integrated in most ICs and can be configured by simply moving a jumper like on PoStep25-32.
+One option would be to use some kind of transmission but there is also another way – micro-stepping.
+Micro-stepping means that we can have more than 200 steps per revolution and in turn have smaller movements.
+This option is already integrated in most ICs and can be configured by simply moving a jumper like on PoStep25-256.

-Microstepping tells us how many micro steps should a stepper make to produce one full step.
-The 1/1 value tells us that the stepper must make one microstep to produce one full step (so there is no microstepping).
-Value of 1/2 is called a half step and tells us that the stepper motor must make 2 microsteps for one full step.
+Micro-stepping tells us how many micro-steps should a stepper make to produce one full step.
+The 1/1 value tells us that the stepper must make one micro-step to produce one full step (so there is no micro-stepping).
+Value of 1/2 is called a half step and tells us that the stepper motor must make 2 micro-steps for one full step.
 This means that the stepper motor should make 400 steps for one full revolution.
-A value of 1/8 will tell us that the motor should make 8 microsteps for one full step and 1600 steps for one full revolution.
-The same principle applies for all of the microstepping values.
+A value of 1/8 will tell us that the motor should make 8 micro-steps for one full step and 1600 steps for one full revolution.
+The same principle applies to all of the micro-stepping values.

-Most stepper motor drivers have a step/dir input.
-This means there are only two signals needed for each driver.
+Most stepper motor drivers accept a step and direction input signals.
+That means we need only two signals for each driver.
 The step signal is used for making steps and looks like a PWM signal.
-Each pulse means that the stepper will move for one step (or microstep).
-The dir signal means direction and is used to signal in which direction (CW or CCW) will the stepper turn.
+Each pulse means that the stepper will move for one step (or micro-step).
+The direction signal is used to signal in which direction (CW or CCW) will the stepper turn.
+There are applications where we use stepper motor independently and so appropriate control of the driver is a standard communication protocol such as MODBUS, USB, or I2C.

-We have found out that the stepper motor driver is a must have if our design requires the use of a stepper motor since the controller can’t produce enough current and enough high voltage.
+We have found out that the stepper motor driver is a must-have if our design requires the use of a stepper motor since the controller can’t produce enough current and enough high voltage.
 There are different types but the chopper drivers offer the best performance.
-Also the microstepping offers a great solution at first sight but produces a problem of decreased torque.
-It is still extremely useful but must be used properly.
-There are a lot of different ICs available for driving the stepper motor and many already made solutions like PoStep25-32 and PoStep60-256 which provide plug and play solution and are easy to use.
+Also, the micro-stepping offers a great solution at first sight but produces a problem of decreased torque.
+It is still extremely useful but we must use it properly.
+There are a lot of different ICs available for driving the stepper motor and many already made solutions like PoStep25-256and PoStep60-256 which provide plug and play solutions and are easy to use.

 And if you would like to learn more here is a great starting point.